Franciszek Sebastian Lubomirski

 Prince Franciszek Sebastian Lubomirski (died 1699) was a Polish noble (szlachcic).

 Lubomirski was the son of Grand Marshal and Hetman Jerzy Sebastian Lubomirski and Barbara Tarło.
 He was the owner of Łańcut, the starost of Olsztyn, and the Rotmistrz of an armoured cavalry regiment (Chorągiew pancerna).
+He took part in the Battle of Vienna in 1683.
+Deputy to the Sejms of 1690 and 1693.